-In terms of performance, both models are designed to cover floor space of 2000 square foot per level.
-Since 960 model is fitted with a battery capacity of 75 minutes, it would need to get back to its docking station to recharge sooner than the 980 model which can work up to 120 minutes after being fully charged.
+In terms of performance, both models are designed to cover the floor space of 2000 square feet per level.
+Since 960 models is fitted with a battery capacity of 75 minutes, it would need to get back to its docking station to recharge sooner than the 980 models which can work up to 120 minutes after being fully charged.

 Bottom line: The 980 model is built to deliver better performance on carpeted floors and for larger floor areas than the 960 model.

 This can be defined as the capability to sweep around corners and wall edges, cleaning of hardwood floors and carpeted areas as well as navigating across multiple rooms.

 The Roombas come fitted with a spinning side brush; they are equipped with algorithms that make them realize walls and corners and how to clean against such surfaces.
 The side brush is used to sweep off the dirt that gathers around corners and straight edges.

 When it comes to multi-room navigation, both are designed with similar mapping technology.
 There is no limit set as to the rooms that Roombas can clean at different levels.
 Both models create a temporary map of a home and when they run out of battery, they are designed to recharge and resume cleaning functions automatically.
 Both can clean 2000 square feet on a single level.

 While cleaning, there could be power cords or wires that come in their way.
 Both Roomba models are designed with anti-tangle technology.
 This promises that they will not damage carpet fringes, tassels, or cords.